JetBrains/teamcity-sdk-docs/topics/server-side-object-model.md

 <note>

-Note: interfaces available on the server side only have prefix S in their names, like SProject, SBuildType and so on.
+Interfaces available on the server side only have prefix S in their names, like SProject, SBuildType and so on.
 </note>

 ## Build lifecycle